AaronMuseo/notes_app/README.md

 # notes_app

-A new Flutter project to learn with
+A new Flutter project to learn the flutter Environment with

-Second Commit

--Page that shows the notes already written with an add note button on the bottom right -pop up that allows you to write a note but in a text field -added Hive as a no sql database that stores notes locally

-*To do
--Change the note writing to either a new page or a large popup that allows entry of Title -Try and remove the save button and make it relly if note is empty or not
+Aiming to be a good looking and functional app that can be used on mobile devices